NunuM/where-am-i-server/README.md

-## WhereAmI - JavaServer
+## WhereAmI

 ### Motivation

-This is a free platform with the goal of helping researchers to test and develop indoor tracking algorithms using Wi-Fi signal information.
-Apart of the server, we also build an Android application to help user to collect raw data more easily.
+This is a free, collaborative platform with the goal of helping researchers to test and develop indoor tracking algorithms using Wi-Fi signal information.
+Apart of the server, we also build an [Android application](https://github.com/NunuM/where-am-i-android-app) to help user to collect raw data more easily.

 ### Table Of Contents